Custom OrthoticsSupport for Foot Issues

 People need and use orthotics of both kinds for a variety of reasons.
 Those who choose over-the-counter shoe inserts usually use them to help handle sore feet and mild pain.
 Maybe you need a little extra arch support in a particular pair of shoes, or when you run.
 Maybe a certain activity puts a lot of pressure on your heels.
 Perhaps you just need more cushioning in your work shoes.
 All of these are fair reasons to use shoe inserts.

 Custom orthotics tend to be used for biomechanical problems, chronic pain or injuries, or serious conditions like diabetic foot issues.
 Plantar fasciitis, tendonitis, bursitis, severe overpronation, ankle instability, diabetic foot collapse, and more are all reasons you might need custom orthotics to support your lower limbs.
 Ultimately, you’ll need a specialist like Dr. Stuart Birnbaum to help you determine if you would benefit from using orthotics, and which kind would be best for your feet.

 How to Get Custom Inserts

 Whether you use orthotics or not—and what kind—depends on your unique feet and needs.
 These special insoles are designed to alleviate discomfort so you can enjoy life without foot pain.
 If you’re struggling with sore feet or chronic conditions like heel pain, custom orthotics might be the answer you’re looking for.
 Let Brook Valley Podiatry help you take care of your own or your loved ones’ feet today.
-Contact our two New York offices in Midwood Brooklyn and Spring Valley through our online forms, or by calling: (718) 434-0600 for Brooklyn, or (845) 352-7507 for Spring Valley.
+Contact our Spring Valley office through our online forms, or by calling: (845) 352-7507.